 Location | Bolhao neighbourhood

-This bright and sunny Mezzanine apartment in Porto's historic centre is the perfect spot to base your adventures from.
-On the outside, the iconic blue tiles of Portugal (azulejos) decorate the building, on the inside is a recently refurbished apartment full of absolute design goals.
+This charming, minimalist apartment in Porto’s historic centre is the perfect spot to base your adventures from.
+On the outside, Porto’s iconic tiles (azulejos) decorate the building; on the inside, a recently refurbished apartment full of absolute design goals awaits.

 Located just a few short footsteps away from the Mercado do Bolhão, Porto's historic 19th-century marketplace, the flavours of this city and its people are right on your doorstep.
 Wander down to the market to pick up fresh fish and smoked meats, local cheeses and delicacies, and our personal favourite: grilled octopus on a stick, or stroll along Rua de Santa Catarina and sip coffee in the famous Belle Epoque-style Café Majestic.

-When you're exhausted from exploring the city (or eating all the pasteis de nata!), simply flop down on that comfy-looking couch on the mezzanine and enjoy that afternoon sun streaming through the window.
+When you're exhausted from exploring the city (or eating all the pasteis de nata!), simply flop down on that comfy-looking couch (which doubles as a sofa bed for extra guests!) and enjoy that afternoon sun streaming through the window.
 Heaven!

 Location | Bolhao neighbourhood